 In the Fall of 2019, the Liberal Education Program underwent an external review.
 The report submitted by the reviewers is available here.

-Based on the recommendations made in the report, the Liberal Education Subcommittee will be working on the following during Spring of 2020:
+Based on the recommendations made in the report, the Liberal Education Subcommittee worked on the following during Spring of 2020:

 1) Marketing analysis

-2) Focused communication strategies for new-students and family members (to be introduced in summer 2020)
+2) Focused communication strategies for new-students and family members (introduced in summer 2020)

 3) Liberal Education Assessment Discussions

 4) Panel Discussion: teaching in the Liberal Education Program